ibm-cloud-architecture/CSMO-ICP/grafana/Edit_Kibana_Link.md

 4. You will see the Kibana link configured as https://<icp_IP_address>:8443/kibana

 5. Replace the <icp_IP_adderss> with the IP Address of your deployment.
-They entry should appear similiar to as follows
+The entry should appear similiar to as follows

 https://192.168.27.100:8443/kibana

-6. Make sure to save the dashboard!
+6. Make sure you save the dashboard!